<W解説>白菜の価格が高騰、将来は韓国産キムチが食べられなくなるかも?=韓国国民に衝撃を与えた外信記事

 The price of Chinese cabbage is soaring, and in the future we may not be able to eat Korean kimchi? = A foreign news article that shocked the Korean people

 A recent article on kimchi, which can be considered the "national food" of Korea, has drawn increasing interest from Koreans.
-Reuters reported that a particular type of kimchi, specifically "Chinese cabbage kimchi,"
+Reuters reported that the "cabbage kimchi" in particular is a type of kimchi.

 The article reported that "Chinese cabbage is under threat from climate change.
 Researchers and Chinese cabbage growers say that rising temperatures are affecting the quality and yield of Chinese cabbage.
 In South Korea, if things continue as they are,